 The general leachate management system includes the collection, storage, treatment, and disposal of the leachate generated.
 The collection of leachate will be facilitated within the structural fill by the geocomposite drainage layer located directly on top of the base liner system and the use of perforated HDPE pipe laterals and header designed to hydraulically convey leachate to sump areas, which will contain submersible pumps.
-From there, leachate will be pumped through a solid wall HDPE forcemain to one of two leachate storage tanks or a lined pond that will be located at the site.
-Clean-out riser pipes will be provided as shown on the drawings to allow for cleaning asif necessary.
+From there, leachate will be pumped through a solid wall HDPE forcemain to a leachate storage tank that will be located at the site.
+Clean-out riser pipes will be provided as shown on the drawings to allow for cleaning as necessary.